Kennellive/MCHostPanel/README.md

 ### Requirements

 - PHP 5.3+ with GD library (GD only used for player faces)
-- GNU Screen (installed by default on many platforms)
+- tmux installed by MiniConda
 - Java 6/7 Headless (OpenJDK JRE works great)

 ### Installation